Nope. There’s no credit check needed for a mortgage in principle.

 Agreement in principle – credit check

-When you (or your broker) apply to a lender for an agreement in principle, they’ll check your credit score to see how you’ve managed debt before – and decide how risky it would be for them to lend you money.
+When you apply to a lender for an agreement in principle, they’ll check your credit score to see how you’ve managed debt before – and decide how risky it would be for them to lend you money.

 If they see you’ve been managing your money well, they’ll be more likely to offer you a mortgage in principle.
 But if they see lots of missed bills and unpaid debts in your record, that might put them off giving you a mortgage loan.